 Stavroula F. Tsinorema

-Office hours: Tuesday 17.30-18.30, Wednesday 13.30-14.30
+Office hours: Tuesday 16.30-17.30, Wednesday 12.30-13.30

 Phone: 28310 77218

-She has acted twice as Head of the Department of Philosophy and Social Studies, as Head of the Division of Philosophy of the same Department, and Director of Studies of the Joint Graduate Programme “Philosophy: Science, Values & Society”.
-She holds a First Class Honours Degree in Philosophy from the Department of Philosophy, University of Athens, followed by an M.A. in Moral and Social Philosophy from the University of Exeter (UK) and a Ph.D. in Moral Philosophy from the same University.
+She has acted twice as Head of the Department of Philosophy and Social Studies, as Head of the Division of Philosophy of the same Department, and Director of Studies of Joint Graduate Programme “Philosophy: Science, Values & Society”.
+She was the founding Director of the Centre for Philosophical Research and Translation of the University of Crete.